 MJC&S offers a variety of adult education classes with Rabbi Judith.
 Whether you are new to Judaism, are a lifelong learner, or simply have an interest in a particular subject, there’s something for everyone.
-Below are our Fall 2013 classes.
+Below are our Spring 2015 classes.
 Come learn with us!

 Location: Small Sanctuary

 Open to all.
 No charge.

 “Turn it and turn it and turn it again” (Ben Bag).
 Each year we read and reveal new guidance and insight through our weekly Torah sessions.
 Join us for heated discussion and deep spiritual learning.

 Open to all mamas.
 No charge.

 What do women want?
 Friendship & study!
 Join us as we share our lives and our insights in the context of the Jewish cycle.